-  India is now among those developing nations that probably has no limitations.
+India is now among those developing nations that probably have no limitations.
 With the launch of ‘Chandrayaan 2', India is all set to become the fourth country to land on the lunar surface.
 Before this, countries like China, Russia, and the United States have already achieved this feat.

 Chandrayaan 2 is India's second lunar exploration after the successful mission of Chandrayaan 1 which was launched in October 2008.
-The mission was carried forward at Satish Dhawan Space Center on 22nd July 2019 under the supervision of Indian Space Research Organisation.
+The mission was carried forward at Satish Dhawan Space Center on 22nd July 2019 under the supervision of the Indian Space Research Organisation.

 Chandrayaan 2 consists of three important components, namely – the Land Vikram, Orbiter, and Rover Pragyan.
 The Orbiter and Lander Pragyan are designed to tuck into the GSLV Mk-III, which is a geosynchronous satellite launch vehicle.

-Once the rocket reaches the space, the upper portion of the rocket will separate, releasing its payload.
-Once this is done, the orbiter-lander module will start conducting a series of five complex manoeuvres around the Earth for generating the right amount of momentum required for carrying out the further process.
+Once the rocket reaches space, the upper portion of the rocket will separate, releasing its payload.
+Once this is done, the orbiter-lander module will start conducting a series of five complex maneuvers around the Earth for generating the right amount of momentum required for carrying out the further process.
 Later, it will slingshot itself closer to the moon.